rossaddison/yii2-house2house/README.md

 *By default the package is structured for shared hosting with a subscription through paypal*.
 So multiple companies/divisions/units/wards can signup to your site and share the software with or without a subscription service.
 The subscription service is enabled by default.
 However all users inherit the Free Subscription Privilege permission from either their Udb role for employees or their Mdb role for managers.
 All Udb roles fall under the employee role.
 All Mdb roles fall under the support role.

+Each database works independently of all the others sharing the frontend.
+How is this accomplished?
+Each model has the userDb() function which uses the database assigned at login by accessing the frontend/components/Utiilites::userLogin_set_database.
+How does the frontend know which database to use for the particular user?
+When the user registers, the amininstrator is responsible for assigning a role to the user.
+Each database has 2 roles. eg. Mdb1 and Udb1 which both have a permission eg. Access db1 assigned to it.
+So when the user is assigned a role eg. Udb1, the user will be able to access Udb1.
+The administrator is responsible for assigning the role to the user and to making the connection 'active'.
+This is accomplished through the RBAC GUI.
+This procedure could be automated without a RBAC GUI as a future development.

 The RBAC GUI user interface accessible only to the first user signed up (who inherits the admin role) is ideal for adjusting these rights across the various companies or divisions.
 One user is responsible for assigning rights to all users across all the companies/divisions that have signed up.

 **How do I find my turnover or costs?**